caay2000/transport-madness-kata/README.md

 ### [Exercise 5 - Transport I](readme/exercise-4.md)

-Let's try to put everything together and start moving passengers from one city to another
+Let's try to put everything together and start moving passengers from one city to another (and an optional visualisation exercise)

 ### [More to Come](README.md)